overextended/ox_doorlock/README.md

 # Ox Doorlock

-Door management resource, with compatibility for ox_core, qb-core, and es_extended.
+Door management resource, with compatibility for ox_core, and es_extended.
 Successor to nui_doorlock with less scuff and more stuff.

 _The UI needs to be built - use the [latest release](https://github.com/overextended/ox_doorlock/releases/latest/download/ox_doorlock.zip) if you want to drag-n-drop._